SiaFoundation/siad/doc/api/index.html.md

 indicates if the source file is found on disk

 **recoverable** | boolean
-indicates if the siafile is recoverable
+indicates if the siafile is recoverable.
+A file is recoverable if it has at least 1x redundancy or if it knows the location of the local copy of the file.

 **redundancy** | float64
-Average redundancy of the file on the network.
-Redundancy is calculated by dividing the amount of data uploaded in the file's open contracts by the size of the file.
-Redundancy does not necessarily correspond to availability.
-Specifically, a redundancy >= 1 does not indicate the file is available as there could be a chunk of the file with 0 redundancy.
+redundancy is calculated on a chunk basis and is the total number of unique pieces uploaded divided by the number of data pieces set in the erasure coding of the chunk.
+So if there are 20 unique pieces of a chunk uploaded and the chunk needs 10 data pieces then the chunk has a redundancy of 2.
+The redundancy of the file is the redundancy of the worst chunk in the file.
+So if 9 out of 10 chunks in a file have a redundancy of 3 but one chunk as a redundancy of 1 then the file has a redundancy of 1.

 **renewing** | boolean
 true if the file's contracts will be automatically renewed by the renter.